Night sweats in perimenopause and menopause

 3. Seeking Professional Guidance

 If night sweats and constant broken sleep are affecting your daily life, especially if they are causing prolonged low mood, speak with your doctor or menopause specialist to rule out other health concerns and explore the range of prescribed medications available, weigh up the benefits and risks, and decide if this is the right treatment plan for you.
+Clinical guidelines and diagnostic evaluations for persistent night sweats are also available from reputable sources such as American Family Physician.

 Night sweats are a common challenge, but with a deeper understanding of what causes them along with the right treatment options and lifestyle adjustments, you can minimise their impact on your sleep and overall well-being.